-"A report has reached me," writes the Times Paris correspondent, this day, "that the United States have in contemplation to form an alliance with those European Powers, not parties to the treaty of Paris, who may be disposed to adopt the additional article respecting the capture even by men-of-war."
+THE UNITED STATES AND THE PARIS TREATY.
+"A report has reached me," writes the Times Paris correspondent, this day, "that the United States have in contemplation to form an alliance with those European Powers, not parties to the treaty of Paris, who may be disposed to adopt the additional article respecting the immunity of merchant vessels and merchandize from capture even by men-of-war."